python/devguide/developers.rst

 - Yury Selivanov was given push privileges on Jan 23 2014 by GFB, for "inspect" module and general contributions, on recommendation by Nick Coghlan.

+- Zachary Ware was given push privileges on Nov 02 2013 by BAC, on the recommendation of Brian Curtin.

 - Donald Stufft was given push privileges on Aug 14 2013 by BAC, for PEP editing, on the recommendation of Nick Coghlan.